Rosskearney/Econometrics-MATLAB-Assignment/README.md

 The 'DataNew.xlsx' file within the 'Data' folder is the time series data used in the linear regression.
 The dependant variable is the close price of Berkshire Hathaway B-shares (BRKB)
 The independant variables (regressors) are the price of gold per ounce, the S&P 500 close price, and the volume of S&P 500 shares traded.

+Also included is the relavent sections of the assignment report which interprets and discusses the results of the linear regression.